Anlene Orchard Mile

-The Anlene Orchard Mile is a sporting event exclusive to women held in Singapore where women either run or walk a mile (1.6 kilometres) on a straight course down Singapore's most famous and popular shopping street, Orchard Road.
-Just for the event, traffic authorities close off two lanes of one of Singapore's busiest streets for the duration of the race that is usually held in the morning from 7am onwards.
-The flag-off for the mile begins near the Dhoby Ghaut MRT station and ends near Orchard MRT station where participants run past famous landmarks such as The Istana the President's place of residence.
+The Anlene Orchard Mile is a sporting event held on 10 June 2007 in Singapore.
+The event is exclusive to women held in where women either run or walk a mile (1.6 kilometres) on a straight course down Orchard Road.
+Two lanes of Orchard Road was closed off for the event.
+The flag-off for the mile begins near the Dhoby Ghaut MRT station and ends near Orchard MRT station.

 History

 The Anlene Orchard Mile was first launched in Singapore in 2007 and was sponsored by Anlene, a dairy nutrition corporation.

 The aim is to highlight the risk of osteoporosis and raise bone health awareness about building strong bones from within through a sufficient calcium intake of milk everyday coupled with weight bearing exercises as well as to foster the growth and recognition of women in sports in Singapore.

 The inaugural event in 2007 saw over 2,000 female participants taking part with local TV and radio celebrities lending their name to the cause.
 Although Anlene Orchard Mile is a running event, participants can walk the race according to their own fitness level.
 For 2007 and 2008, the official beneficiary of the Anlene Orchard Mile has been the Osteoporosis Society of Singapore (the local chapter of the International Osteoporosis Foundation), where a portion of the proceeds goes to the society.

 The Anlene Orchard Mile is modelled against successful mile events around the world including the prestigious Fifth Avenue Mile in New York and the Sport Relief Mile which attracts over 10,000 runners and walkers to 15 events across England.